ssmm1315/ELKStack1/README.md

 - 24.22.17.244

 Machines within the network can only be accessed by JumpBox.
--Which machine did you allow to access your ELK VM?
-JumpboxProvisioner    What was its IP address?52.149.156.214
+- Which machine did you allow to access your ELK VM?
+JumpboxProvisioner
+- What was its IP address?52.149.156.214

 A summary of the access policies in place can be found in the table below.